biancatofalvi/PinkMan/README.md

 ## 🚀 About

 <p> Pink Man is lost in the clouds!
 Help him gain energy to go down on Earth by collecting pineapples.
-You need 120 points to win!
-Game made with react and phaser. </p>
+You need 120 points to win! </p>
+<p> Game made with react and phaser. </p>

 ---